 17. Give details of any legislation that gives competitors access to documents on state aid granted to beneficiaries.

-In turn, non-complaining competitors may take advantage of the Law on Access to Public Information No. 2939-VI of 13 January 2011 by submitting a request to get access to the relevant documents.
+In turn, non-complaining competitors may take advantage of the Law on Access to Public Information No. 2939-VI of 13 January 2011 by submitting a request to gain access to the relevant documents.
 In this case, the AMC will generally be obliged to address this request within a period of up to 25 business days following its receipt.

 18. What other publicly available sources can help competitors obtain information about possible illegal or incompatible aid?